|THE DENT SCHOOLHOUSE:

 but as mentioned above, the haunt is bloodier, gorier, and scarier than

 ever before!
 No stone is left unturned from the playground to the

 chase-out, as scenes and rooms exhibit unequaled detail and definition.

 Connecting corridors along the progression of rooms are short, and equally

 as decorated offering a higher density of scares per square foot than any

-it doesn't get any better than this from detailing and design perspectives.
+better than this from a design perspective.

 PROPS - 10, Every room is decorated from top to bottom